Zweigen Kanazawa: Name and symbolism

 The name "Zweigen" is a portmanteau of the German zwei, for the number 2, and gen, to advance.
 In Kanazawa dialect, the phrase tsuyoi noda!
 (We're strong!) became tsuee gen! by double entendre.
 In German, the word Zweigen means branches (dative—nominative: Zweige), and owing to this, a fleur-de-lis is a key part of the club's crest.

 Stadium

-Their home stadium is the Ishikawa Kanazawa Stadium.
-The capacity is 20,261.
-The stadium was built on 1974.
+From 1974 to 2024, their home stadium was the 20,261 capacity general-purpose Ishikawa Kanazawa Stadium.

-The new Kanazawa Football Stadium has been in construction since 2022, and it is scheduled to be finished by the end of 2023.
+Since 18 February 2024, Zweigen Kanazawa have played at the 10,444 capacity Kanazawa Stadium.